TheJacksonLaboratory/FunDataR/4_learning/3_partitioning.md

   involving this variable across all trees in the ensemble, we can express an overall importance.
-  Another approach is to use an 'out-of-bag' estimate of the prediction error: for each tree and each variable, we can calculate the OOB error using the original data, then with the variable of interest permuted (so it has no relationship to the response any more).
+  Another approach is to use an 'out-of-bag' estimate of the prediction error: for each tree and each variable, we can calculate the OOB error using the original data, then with the variable of interest permuted (so it no longer has a relationship to the response).
 The change in performance, averaged across all the trees in the forest, is attributed to the permuted variable.
-Smaller values for `mtry` tend to make variable importances more similar to one another, because it tends to give weaker variables a larger chance of being selected at each split, because there is less chance that the variable options will include one of the stronger variables which would otherwise be selected.
+Smaller values for `mtry` tend to make variable importances more similar to one another, because it tends to give weaker variables a larger chance of being selected at each split, instead of always picking from stronger variables.

-We can also get a feel for the 'shape' of the relationship between an individual feature (say `x.i`) and the response prediction using **partial dependence** plots.
+We can get a feel for the 'shape' of the relationship between an individual feature (say `x.i`) and the response prediction using **partial dependence** plots.
 To generate such a plot, we take each observation in the training set, set the value of `x.i` to a particular value, while leaving the rest of the features unchanged, and generate a response prediction for the modified observation using the previously fit random forest model.
-By doing this for all observations across a sequence of `x.i` values, we can see how changing `x.i` affects predictions on its own.
+By doing this for all observations across a sequence of `x.i` values, we can see how changing `x.i` affects predictions when other features remain constant.
 We use the `randomForest::partialPlot()` function for this purpose.

 ```
 library(caret)